 The challenges associated with dementia care can hardly be overstated.
 The population is aging worldwide, and the prevalence of dementia increases with age.
 More than 4 in 10 (44%) of individuals between the ages of 75 and 84 have Alzheimer’s disease, the most common form of dementia, according to a 2013 study.
 Although older adults generally have lower levels of mental health problems than younger adults, an exception is caregivers of persons with dementia.
 Hua and colleagues cited two prior studies that found family caregivers within this group exhibit up to four times the rates of depression and three times the rates of seeking treatment for anxiety compared to adults who are not caregivers.
 Other studies found that as people with dementia exhibit worsening behavioral and psychological symptoms and declining emotional functioning, the health and well-being of their caregivers decline as well.
 Demographic, financial, and social variables, including being the spouse of a person with dementia or a member of a systematically oppressed race, are also associated with negative outcomes in caregivers.

-The present study by Hua and colleagues involved 78 people with dementia along with their caregivers.
+The present study by Hua and colleagues involved 78 caregivers of people with dementia.
 Participants were recruited at the Memory and Aging Center at the University of California, San Francisco.
-Of the participants with dementia, 33 had frontotemporal dementia, 11 had Alzheimer’s disease, 25 had diagnoses characterized by motor symptoms, and nine were at risk for developing dementia.
-Their caregivers were 64.5 years old on average and predominantly spouses of people with dementia, as well as likely to be women, White, and well educated.
+Of the people with dementia, 33 had frontotemporal dementia, 11 had Alzheimer’s disease, 25 had diagnoses characterized by motor symptoms, and nine were at risk for developing dementia.
+Their caregivers were 64.5 years old and were predominantly women, White, and well educated.
+Most were providing care for their spouses.

 In a laboratory at the University of California, Berkeley, Hua and colleagues used noninvasive sensors to measure participants’ mental health, emotional empathy (by registering physiological, behavioral, and emotional responses to a film depicting other people’s suffering), and cognitive empathy (by registering how accurately participants identified people’s emotions in another film).
 A month later, caregivers completed two online questionnaires to assess their mental health using the Center for Epidemiological Studies Depression Scale, where participants rate themselves over the past week on a scale from 0 (rarely or none of the time) to 3 (most or all of the time) for 20 items (e.g., “I felt sad,” “I felt lonely”).